 In exchange for a monthly fee, Supporters unlock perks on your channel (plus a chance to be shouted out on-stream).
 These include a special Supporter badge (similar to sub badges), custom chat stickers (similar to emotes), and additional exclusive content like videos, chat rooms, posts, photos, polls and giveaways.

 Facebook does, however, have a community gifting feature, available exclusively for mobile viewers.
-Much like on Twitch and YouTube, your Supporters can send free one-month subscriptions to other viewers.
+Much like on Twitch, your Supporters can send “free” one-month subscriptions to other viewers.
 Fan subscriptions can be gifted individually, or in groups of 5, 10, 25, or 50.

 Previously, Facebook took a 30% cut from all fan subscriptions (compared to 50% on Twitch and 30% on YouTube).
-This meant that creators made about $3.50 per Supporter.
+This meant that if your sub was priced at $5, you would actually make $3.50 per Supporter.

-The only exception is for subscriptions made via mobile devices, since Apple (iOS) and Google (Android) require a 30% cut of in-app purchases.
-This means you’ll make roughly $3.50 per mobile Supporter.
-(It’s worth noting that Apple and Google’s cut drops to 15% during the second year of subscriptions, meaning you’ll make about $4.25 per mobile subs of more than one year).
+For mobile subs, streamers will still have to give up 30% of their income.
+Why 30%?
+Well that’s because mobile device carriers Apple (iOS) and Google (Android) require a 30% cut of in-app purchases.
+(It’s worth noting that Apple and Google’s cut drops to 15% during the second year of subscriptions — that means you’ll make more from subs of over a year!)

 Your Supporter payouts will occur once per month, after you pass the minimum balance of $100.
 Much like Stars, your sub revenue is calculated at the end of each month, then paid out approximately 30 days later.
 (For example, your April sub revenue will likely be received the first week of June).